nexcess/limit-orders/README.md

 ### Messaging

-WooCommerce Limit Orders lets you customize the messages shown on the front-end of your store:
+Limit Orders for WooCommerce lets you customize the messages shown on the front-end of your store:

 <dl>
 	<dt>Customer notice</dt>